 There’s not much more frustrating or panic inducing in the kitchen than a baking fail.
 Okay, maybe a fire.
 But a baking fail is a close second.
 It never happens when you’re making a treat for yourself or your family.
 It happens at 10 pm when you need those burnt cookies for a bake sale the next morning.
 Or right before your Bible study group arrives, and there you are with an apple cake that looks like some racoons helped themselves – see above.

-Sometimes you can blame a wonky oven.
+Sometimes you can blame your disaster on a wonky oven.
 That’s the story I’m sticking to for a severe pizza baking fail that I was forced to feed my entire extended family while visiting relatives.
 More often that not, it’s plain old user error.
 But the great news is, most baking fails have easy fixes that don’t require years of experience or special training.

 1. Not reading the recipe thoroughly.

 This is often the pitfall of the confident or experienced baker (and my #1 issue).
 You got this, until you don’t.
 Ever been halfway thru a recipe and discovered “oops – I don’t have any sour cream!”?
 Fail.
 Or ever been about to pop something in the oven that you need to serve in an hour and suddenly read “chill 4 hours before baking.”
 Oh well, there’s always ice cream!

 You gotta read the recipe, not skim it – and not just the ingredients, but all the instructions!